A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 Root Canal Infection

-Infection is a risk of every medical procedure, and it’s possible that a root canal infection can occur even after the surgery has taken place.
+Infection is a risk of every surgical procedure (in which the skin is cut), and it’s possible that a root canal infection can occur even after the surgery has taken place.

 Left untreated, the infection can spread, and you can end up with an abscess.
 If you notice the following signs of the infection, get in touch with your doctor: